-One mother said she had to sell her gold ornaments to pay Rs 600,000 to the blackmailers to erase the the videos of her 14 year old son.
+One mother said she had to sell her gold ornaments to pay Rs 600,000 to the blackmailers to erase the videos of her 14-year-old son.
 “Everyone in this village is a victim.
 Our children both boys and girls are raped and blackmailed,” said another victim’s mother.

-The family of a ten year old girl forced to perform a sex act in her school uniform said they had paid a million rupees to their blackmailers but they had not erase the video.
+The family of a ten-year-old girl forced to perform a sex act in her school uniform said they had paid a million rupees to their blackmailers but they had not erased the video.

 “I was just nine years old when I was abducted and taken to a deserted house.
 I was brutally tortured when I offered resistance.
 Then they administered a spinal injection.
 I was raped multiple times by several men at gunpoint.
 I decided not to tell anybody.
 Six months later, the accused showed me the video clips when I refused to perform sexual acts on camera again.
 It was horrible,” said another boy who was raped by the gang in 2006.

 So far only six alleged abusers have been arrested, five of whom have been remanded in custody but according to parents of the victims, the abuse was orchestrated by a gang of up to 25 young men and teenagers led by two men in their 40s.
 It is being alleged that the leaders of the gang are being protected by the influential people of the area, namely, the MPA and the DPO Kasur.